COVID-19 Dial Status

 Five-Star Certification Program

 With PHO 21-001, the county’s Five-Star Certification Program for businesses is suspended.
-All businesses in Jefferson County, including those certified under the program, must operate under the simplified Level Blue capacity limits and mitigation requirements.
 If at any point Jeffco has to return to a higher Dial Level, Five-Star businesses would be permitted to operate at one level lower on the Dial.